Busuyem/LaravelWallet/README.md

     d. http://127.0.0.1:8000/api/users/counts - Get users count, count of wallets, total wallet balance, total transaction volume (GET REQUEST)

     e. http://127.0.0.1:8000/api/transactions - send money from one wallet to the other (POST REQUEST)
+    Note: The user's wallet id is the unique identifier as against the normal wallet account no in the real scenario

+    4)